abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Iterating**

-!!!
-Info ""
 Iterating over `ndarrays` is very similar to iterating over regular python arrays.
 Note that iterating over multidimensional arrays is done with respect to the first axis.

 ```py
 c = np.arange(24).reshape(2, 3, 4)  # A 3D array (composed of two 3x4 matrices)